 They are also noted for their fun loving high spirits and unswerving protection to owners.

 It is a sad situation that the few victimized dogs that have

 been aggressively trained and mishandled, have maligned many dogs associated with this breed line.

-have an AST you'd like to tell everyone about?
-You can tell your dog's story here
+Do you have an AST you'd like to tell everyone about?
+You can tell your dog's story here.

-This is a very active dog and is best suited for a family that enjoys an energetic lifestyle.
-The
+This is a very active dog and is best matched with experienced owners that enjoy an energetic lifestyle.

-AST needs a family that has sufficient time for regular daily exercise.
+AST unless you are a family that has sufficient time for regular daily exercise.

-room to run.
-Although, in addition, it still needs plenty of exercise outside of the yard.
+Although, in addition, plenty of long walks outside of the yard are still needed.

 Don't be mislead by the media that tend to shed the worst light on all Pit Bull type dogs.

 Get an honest and complete understanding of the breed from experts and then decide for yourself.